-Ibrutinib (Imbruvica®) is used to treat:
+Ibrutinib (Imbruvica®)

-Ibrutinib is a type of drug called a tyrosine kinase inhibitor (TKI) and belongs to a group of targeted therapy drugs known as cancer growth inhibitors.
-Kinases are proteins in the body that control how the cells grow and divide.
+Ibrutinib is also called Imbruvica®.
+It is a type of drug called a tyrosine kinase inhibitor (TKI).
+It belongs to a group of targeted therapy drugs known as cancer growth inhibitors.

 Ibrutinib blocks the proteins (kinases) from sending signals to the cancer cells to grow.
-Blocking the signals causes the cells to die.
+Blocking the signals causes the cancer cells to die.
 This may help to stop or slow down the cancer growing.

-Your doctor will talk to you about this treatment and its possible side effects before you agree (consent) to have treatment.
+Your cancer team will talk to you about this treatment and its possible side effects before you agree (consent) to have treatment.

 More information about this treatment